8 Best Day Trips From Chiang Mai: Trekking, Views, Waterfalls

 Hang out for the afternoon, read a book, paddle on the water, grab a fried rice lunch from the food stall or watch the sunset over the mountains.
 You are allowed to swim in the water too, however it looks quite muddy and I didn't dare to encounter some funny animals chewing on my feet.
 I have seen locals do it though.

-Mae Sa Waterfall
+5. Mae Sa Waterfall

 This popular waterfall is located about 26 km from Chiang Mai travelling on Highway 107 towards Mae Rim.
 With its eight levels, the waterfall sits in a beautiful green environment among big trees and is part of the Doi Suthep-Pui National Park.

-You can easily climb the paved stairs to either side of the waterfall which lie in the shade and the big stones adjacent make for breezy picnic spots for both locals and travellers.
-Entry fee is 100 THB plus parking for 20 THB if you come by motorbike.
+You can easily climb the paved stairs to either side of the waterfall which lies in the shade and the big stones adjacent make for breezy picnic spots for both locals and travellers.
+The entry fee is 100 THB plus parking for 20 THB if you come by motorbike.
+If you forget to bring your own picnic there are plenty of food vendors next to the main car park.

+Still, haven't seen enough waterfalls around Chiang Mai?
 There are also a few other waterfalls in the area nearby which you can visit with the ticket on the same day.

-Bua Thong Waterfall
+6. Bua Thong/Sticky Waterfall

 Rather unusual and quite special are those limestone waterfalls about one hour (40 km) out of Chiang Mai.

-Often-times you will hear people speak about the “sticky waterfall” as the rocks are surprisingly gripping and you can take easy steps to climb up the waterfall.
+Oftentimes you will hear people speak about the “sticky waterfall” as the rocks are surprisingly gripping and you can take easy steps to climb up the waterfall.
 Start at the very bottom and challenge yourself.

 How To Get To The Sticky Waterfall